 With the recipe in this post!
 The whole recipe with ingredients and instructions can be found below in the recipe card.

-Because it didn't dry in the oven enough.
-It's baked in a low oven because it actually needs to dry out so it becomes crunchy when it cools down.
+Because it didn't dry enough in the oven; it's toasted but not dried.
+Granola needs to be baked at a low temperature so it dries out and becomes crunchy when it cools down.

 Absolutely!
 Commercial granola can be expensive and of a lower quality, especially considering that you know what goes inside yours.

-It depends on how much sugar or other not healthy ingredients you add to it.
-Most ingredients in granola are not bad for you, like oats, nuts, dried fruit, but sometimes too much sugar is added or oils that are not very healthy.
-Commercial granola tends to be less healthy than homemade.
+It depends on how much sugar or other not-so-healthy ingredients you add to it.
+Most ingredients in granola are good for you if eaten in reasonable quantities, like oats, nuts, and dried fruit.
+But sometimes too much sugar is added or oils that are not healthy.
+Store-bought granola tends to be less healthy than homemade.

 Related recipes you might like: